Harris will visit an abortion clinic, a first for any president or vice president

 The White House believes this is the first time any U.S. president or vice president has visited a facility that provides abortions along with other reproductive care.

-Harris has led White House's efforts to fight for reproductive rights since the Supreme Court overturned Roe v.
-Wade in 2021.
-The issue has been a winning one for Democrats in elections that took place in 2022 and 2023, and the party has said they believe it will top of mind for voters heading into November.
+Harris has led the White House efforts to fight for reproductive rights since the Supreme Court overturned Roe v.
+Wade in 2022.
+The issue has been a winning one for Democrats in elections that took place in 2022 and 2023, and the party has said they believe it will be on top of voters' minds heading into November.

 Harris is going to the Twin Cities for the latest in a series of events she has had around the country highlighting reproductive rights.